1936–37 Midwest Basketball Conference season: Leading scorers

 Prior to the 1969–70 NBA season, league leaders in points were determined by totals rather than averages.
 Also, rebounding and assist numbers were not recorded properly in the MBC like they would be in the BAA/NBA, as would field goal and free-throw shooting percentages.
-That being said, due to the Midwest Basketball Conference not having a set amount of standardized games played for each team this season, there would be no true set scoring leader for the MBC this season, with a few players having an incomplete set amount of data at hand for one reason or another.
-However, the player that scored the most points in the MBC this season was Jack Shaffer for the Akron Firestone Non-Skids, with him also being the only player to average more than 10 points per game this season with an average of 10.3 points per game in sixteen games played for the Firestone Non-Skids.
+With that being said, due to the Midwest Basketball Conference not having a set amount of standardized games played for each team this season, there would be no true set scoring leader for the MBC this season, with a few players having an incomplete set amount of data for one reason or another.
+However, the player that scored the most points in the MBC this season was Jack Shaffer for the Akron Firestone Non-Skids, with him also being the only player to average more than 10 points per game, with an average of 10.3 points per game in sixteen games played.